 The purpose of this forum is to provide a place where evangelicals may discuss issues of theology, discipleship, evangelism amongst themselves without the nearly constant interruption from critics that occurs throughout the other forums on CARM.
-Access to the board is granted only after you affirm the following statement of faith and email Diane Sellner, whose email address is at the end of this page.
-Or you may select settings when you login to forums and open group membership, requesting admission.
-After that, when you log in next time (or after she gives you access), you will then see the Evangelical Forum in the Conferences menu.
+Access to the board is granted only after you affirm the following statement of faith and email Diane S, whose email address is at the end of this page.
+After that, when you log in next time (or after she gives you access), you will then see the Evangelical Forum in the menu.

 We hope that the wording of the points comprising the statement of faith are firm enough that persons from a different religion or faith than evangelical Christianity cannot affirm them, yet loose enough so that all evangelicals from throughout the Body of Christ may participate in the Evangelical Forum.